ljharb/list-exports/packages/list-exports/README.md

 [![npm badge][11]][1]

-Given a package name and a version number, or a path to a package.json, what specifiers does it expose?
+Given a path to a package.json, what specifiers does it expose?

 The package export defaults an `async function`.
 It fulfills with an object with the following keys:
   - `name` the package name